dhdaines/playa/README.md

 Also, for things other than extracting text, PLAYA is actually quite efficient.
 For instance, it is very good at reading logical structure trees.
-On the zoning bylaw above, extracting the entire tree with its text contents using `playa --structure` takes only 23.3 seconds, whereas doing this with `pdfinfo -struct-text` takes 110 seconds.
-The output is also friendly JSON, not some text you have to parse `;-)`
+On the zoning bylaw above, extracting the entire tree with its text contents as JSON using `playa --structure` takes only 23 seconds, whereas `pdfplumber --structure-text` takes 69 seconds and `pdfinfo -struct-text` (which doesn't output JSON) takes 110 seconds.

 ## Installation